heera/requent/README.md

 http://example.com/users?fields=posts{comments}&paginate=simple&per_page=5`
 ```

-This will be useful if we declare explicit route other than RESTfull routes for Resource Controllers [Check the Laravel documentation for more](https://laravel.com/docs/5.4/controllers#resource-controllers).
+This will be useful if we declare explicit route other than RESTfull routes for Resource Controllers.
+[Check Laravel Documentation](https://laravel.com/docs/5.4/controllers#resource-controllers).

 ### <a name="key-by"> Resource Key By